IFB-ElixirFr/sandboxbioscenarios/linux_basics_session02/steps/step02.md

 The displayed directories were created to store the genome files of several species.
 Here, the `bank` directory is a child of `data` but also the parent of `bos_taurus`.

-From the previous command we deduce the  path from the root `/` to the `homo_sapiens` directory.
+Given the result of the previous command we can guess the  path from the root `/` to the `homo_sapiens` directory.
 This path is:

 ```bash
 /shared/data/bank/homo_sapiens